bencyn/one-acre-farmers/README.md

 # One Acre Fund Seasonless Repayments

-The postman interface allows the user to post repayment data then a json output of computed repayments and a customer summary of the update credit records
+The postman interface allows the user to post repayment data then  receives a json output of computed repayments and a customer summary of the update credit records

 # Post-mortem